joeattardi/picmo/docs/docs/02 - usage/12 - themes.md

 - `--hover-background-color`: The background of an emoji shown when hovered over.
 - `--placeholder-background-color`: The background color for loading placeholders.
 - `--preview-background-color`: The background color of the preview area.
-- `--scrollbar-background-color`: The background color of the scrollbar.
-- `--scrollbar-color`: The color of the scrollbar.
 - `--search-background-color`: The background color of the search input.
 - `--search-focus-background-color`: The background color of the search input when it has focus.
 - `--search-icon-color`: The color of the search and clear search icons in the search field.